Lixkote/DirectStart/README.md

 Credits:
 - Nazgul07 for AFSM (used as base for this project): https://github.com/Nazgul07/AFSM
-- Splitwirez for Start9 and wonderful xaml styles
+- Splitwirez for Start9 and its wonderful xaml styles